 X3.1 Controlled oxygen delivery

 In the emergency setting, supplemental oxygen may be required to relieve hypoxaemia.
-Oxygen flow should be carefully titrated to achieve a target SpO2<sup/) arterial oxygen saturations between 88 and 92%.
-Nasal cannulas deliver a variable concentration of oxygen, but a flow of 0.5–2.0 L per minute is usually sufficient.
+Oxygen flow should be carefully titrated to achieve a target SpO2 range of 88 and 92%.
+Nasal cannulae deliver a variable concentration of oxygen, but a flow of 0.5 to 2.0 L per minute is usually sufficient.

-Where there is evidence of acute respiratory acidosis (or a rise in PaCO2), together with signs of increasing respiratory fatigue and/or obtunded conscious state, assisted ventilation should be considered.
+Where there is evidence of acute respiratory acidosis (or a rise in PaCO2) on arterial blood gas (ABG), together with signs of increasing respiratory fatigue and/or obtunded conscious state, assisted ventilation should be considered.
 Early non-invasive positive pressure ventilation (NIV) may reduce the need for endotracheal intubation (see below for more detail).< Prev Next >